samumoil/lab-controller/README.md

 # Lab Controller

 A web dashboard for monitoring and managing a Proxmox homelab environment.
+The project's development was heavily assisted by AI tools, and a detailed reflection on this process can be found in the [Thoughts on AI](#thoughts-on-ai-written-by-author) section.

 This application provides a web-based interface to display live information about virtual machines, containers, and nodes from a Proxmox server.
 It is designed to be portable and securely accessible from anywhere using Tailscale.

-The project's development was heavily assisted by AI tools, and a detailed reflection on this process can be found in the [Thoughts on AI](#thoughts-on-ai-written-by-author) section.

 ## Features

 - View the status and details of all virtual machines and containers.
 - Get live resource usage from Proxmox nodes.
-- Secure, portable deployment using Docker and Tailscale.
+- Secure, portable deployment using Docker.
 - React-based frontend with a Node.js backend API.

 ## Architecture

 The application runs in Docker and is orchestrated with Docker Compose.

--   **Frontend**: A React application built with Vite and served by Nginx.
-It is accessible on the host's network.
--   **Backend**: A Node.js Express server that provides an API to fetch data from Proxmox.
--   **Networking**: The backend service runs with a Tailscale sidecar.
-This allows it to connect to a Proxmox server on the same Tailnet from any location, without exposing the backend or the Proxmox server to the public internet.
+The networking relies on the **host machine** being connected to a Tailscale network.

+-   **Host Machine**: Must be running Tailscale.
+It provides the secure network tunnel for the backend container to reach the Proxmox server.
+-   **Frontend & Backend Containers**: The `frontend` and `backend` services run on a private, shared Docker network.
+The backend sends its API calls to the Proxmox server out through the host's Tailscale connection.

 ## Getting Started